Fiserv/universal-commerce/recipes/Paypal_Venmo_guide.md

 **<ins> Description </ins>**

-This request will create a vaulted account in ucom.
+This request will create a vaulted account in Connected Commerce (uCom).

 **<ins> Endpoint URL </ins>**